-- Nationally, the coronavirus epidemic has continued to slow down.
-The number of cases has already been decreasing for more than a month, and some dozens of new cases have been diagnosed every week. - Incidence has changed as follows during the last sevenday monitoring periods (27 June-3 July) compared to the previous seven-day monitoring period (20-26 June): - Incidence has increased in two areas compared to the previous seven days: - Most of the new cases have been diagnosed in Helsinki and Uusimaa Hospital District. - In the other regions, where new cases have been diagnosed, there has only been less than five new cases per region. - Incidence decreased or remained the same in most (19/21) of hospital districts - During the most recent monitoring period, no new cases were found on 16/21 of these regions. - THL is researching the spread of the coronavirus epidemic in the population and regionally.
-For more information on studies, see below: - Weekly report on the serological population study of the coronavirus epidemic - Monitoring of coronavirus at wastewater treatment plants deaths associated with the disease
+- Nationally, the coronavirus epidemic is continuing to slow down. - At the weekly level, there has been no major variation in the number of cases over the past few weeks.
+Some dozens of new cases have been diagnosed every week. - Incidence has changed as follows during the last sevenday monitoring periods (4-10 July) compared to the previous seven-day monitoring period (27 June - 3 July): - Incidence has increased in six areas compared to the previous seven days: - The largest number of new cases have been recorded in the hospital districts of Helsinki and Uusimaa, Southwest Finland and Northern Ostrobothnia. - In the other regions, where new cases have been diagnosed, there are only been less than five new cases per region. - Incidence decreased or remained the same in the majority (15/21) of hospital districts: - During the most recent monitoring period, no new cases were found in 12/21 of these regions. - THL is researching the spread of the coronavirus epidemic in the population and regionally.
+For more information on studies, see below: - Weekly report on the serological population study of the coronavirus epidemic - Monitoring of coronavirus at wastewater treatment plants

-People hospitalised due to coronavirus and
+People hospitalised due to coronavirus and deaths associated with the disease

-Catchment area Inpatient care In intensive care Hospitalised, total number Deaths (cumulative) Helsinki University Hospital catchment area 16 1 17 272 Kuopio University Hospital catchment area 0 0 0 25 Oulu University Hospital catchment area 1 0 1 12 Tampere University Hospital catchment area 0 0 0 3 Turku University Hospital catchment area + Åland 1 0 1 17 Nationwide total 18 1 19 329
+Catchment area Inpatient care In intensive care Hospitalised, total number Deaths (cumulative) Helsinki University Hospital catchment area 4 1 5 272

+Kuopio University Hospital catchment area 0 0 0 25 Oulu University Hospital catchment area 1 0 1 12 Tampere University Hospital catchment area 0 0 0 3 Turku University Hospital catchment area + Åland 2 0 2 17 Nationwide total 7 1 8 329

 The table shows the number of patients that have been hospitalised due to COVID-19 and the number of deaths associated with the disease by catchment area.
 The figures are based on information reported by the hospital districts.
 At the moment, the patient situation is reported by catchment area to ensure patient privacy, as the number of patients in areas other than in the Hospital District of Helsinki and Uusimaa (HUS) is small.
-Information updated on 6 July.
+Information updated on 13 July.